 But God never stopped loving us.
 He was terribly concerned about our long-term destiny of spiritual death – being sundered forever from Him and from all that was of Him.
-He didn’t want this for any of us (2 Peter 3:9).
+He didn’t want this for any of us.
+The Apostle Peter explains that God “is long-suffering to us-ward, not willing that any should perish, but that all should come to repentance” (2 Peter 3:9b).

 Creator God didn’t have any tidy options at this point.
-We had chosen and now we were all infected with death and dissonance (Romans 5:14).
-He could not simply ignore the dissonance or pretend that we could pick things up where we left off before the Choice.
+We had chosen and now we were all infected with death and dissonance.
+“Nevertheless death reigned from Adam to Moses, even over them that had not sinned after the similitude of Adam’s transgression” (Romans 5:14).
+He could not simply ignore the dissonance or pretend that we could pick up where we left off before the Choice.
 That would be like welcoming the dissonance and death into Himself, which was impossible.
-Besides, it seems clear to me that even if somehow He was able to return us to the world and the reality He originally created, we wouldn’t stay there; we’d just once again recreate our dissonant world through our choices and inclinations.

 He did have a plan though.
 But it was exceedingly messy, hugely costly, and, most likely, acutely offensive and entirely incomprehensible to those He was trying to rescue.

-It’s worth noting that human sacrifice was meaningless: there was no longer any perfect, innocent human blood of any age; it all carried its own debt to death (Romans 5:14).
+It’s worth noting that human sacrifice was meaningless: there was no longer any perfect, innocent human blood of any age; it all carried its own debt to death.
 We could die and it would appease nothing.
-It would merely fulfill the requisite death sentence against us.
+It would merely fulfill the requisite death sentence against our own person.

 So perfect, spotless, valuable, and sometimes beloved animals were carefully chosen and, as humanely as possible, sacrificed.
 And it not only temporarily held at bay our own death sentence, but it also graphically reminded us of the life-and-death desperation of our personal situation.
-In addition, it regularly renewed our awareness that we existed in a realm outside the nature of our Creator.
+It regularly renewed our awareness that we existed in a realm outside the nature of our Creator.
 Desperate measures for desperate circumstances.

 The ongoing animal sacrifices were plugging a terrible hole, but they were just a temporary fix – and one that required a steady flow of sacrifice to pay for our ongoing dissonance.
 But this was just a shadow of what was to come.